datalad-handbook/book/docs/usecases/datastorage_for_institutions.rst

-This use case details a model implementation for a scalable data storage solution, suitable to serve the computational and logistic demands of data science in big (scientific) institutions, while keeping workflows for users user as simple as possible.
+This use case details a model implementation for a scalable data storage solution, suitable to serve the computational and logistic demands of data science in big (scientific) institutions, while keeping workflows for users as simple as possible.
 It elaborates on

 #.
-How to implement a scalable, distributed data store can be so that data is
+How to implement a scalable, distributed data store so that data is
-   stored in a different place than where people work with is.
+   stored in a different place than where people work with it.
 #.
 How to configure the data store and general cluster setup for easy and
    fast accessibility of data.
 #.
 How to reduce technical complexities for users and encourage reproducible,